2010s in the music industry: Exclusive releases

 The music industry has seen a consistent decline in album sales due to the rising popularity of streaming services.
 As a result, music superstars tried a new method for increasing album profits: exclusively releasing their music on a specific digital music distributor.
 2016 saw exclusive album releases from music superstars such as Drake, Kanye West, Frank Ocean, Beyoncé, Rihanna, Future & Coldplay.
 Drake release Views was exclusively released on Apple Music and set a first-week streaming record at 250 million times worldwide, in addition to 1 million albums sold – breaking Justin Bieber's streaming record of 205 million times within the album Purposes first week of release on Spotify (which had 5 times the subscribers as Apple Music).

 On the business side, exclusive releases can help digital music conglomerates attract a significant number on new subscribers (depending on the artist) as well as free promotion for the firm.
 On the other side of the equation, the artist is paid a nominal fee in addition to the streaming revenue.

 Exclusive streaming may be on the way out just as quickly as it appeared.
 Record labels have begun to realize that exclusively releasing through one or two streaming services could stunt the long-term growth in subscription music.
 The upfront fee may be enticing to struggling labels in the short term, but may hurt their overall sales and streaming while the streaming services themselves benefit much more from the PR, new users, and streaming itself.

 Following Frank Ocean's exclusive release of his album Blonde, Lucian Grainge, CEO of Universal Music Group, banned exclusive distribution with streaming services by UMG artists.

 Remote music collaboration

-Thanks to the advent of technology (and the digitalization of music recording and distribution), more and more music artists have started to collaborate online as a method for overcoming the physical distance between artists.
+With the advent of technology (and the digitalization of music recording and distribution), more musicians have started to collaborate online as a method for overcoming the physical distance between artists.
 The music industry has seen more remote music collaboration on the recording side of music in particular; the standard for recording music is digital, and individual audio tracks are easily transferable over the web.
-It is important to note that some people do prefer the classic way of recording in analog as a way of capturing a specific timbre.
-But even when people record music in analog, audio tracks can still be digitized and shared the same way.
+Some people prefer analog recording as a way of capturing a specific timbre, but such tracks can still be digitized and shared the same way.